-Fluidized Energy mill, also known as micronizers, or jet mills is a type of mill that consist of a hollow toroid which has a diameter of 20-200mm depending on the height of the loop which can be up to 2m.
+Fluidized Energy mill, also known as micronizer or jet mill is a type of mill that consists of a hollow toroid which has a diameter of 20-200mm depending on the height of the loop which can be up to 2m.
 It operates by particles impaction and attrition.
-A fluid or milling gas, usually air or inert gas is injected as a high pressure jet through nozzles at the bottom of the loop.
+A fluid or milling gas, usually air or inert gas is injected as a high-pressure jet through nozzles at the bottom of the loop.
 The powder particles in the mill are accelerated to high velocity.
-The kinetic energy of the air plus the turbulence created causes inter particle (particle-particle collision) and particle-wall contact resulting in particle size between 2 and 10 micrometer.
+The kinetic energy of the air plus the turbulence created causes interparticle (particle-particle collision) and particle-wall contact resulting in particle size between 2 and 10 micrometres.
 The fluidized effect transports the particles to a classification zone where the size classifier retains the particles until sufficiently fine to be removed.
 The particle size and share are determined by;

 - The speed of air/inert gas